plank/laravel-metable/docs/source/datatypes.rst

     $metable->setMeta('data', ['key' => 'value']);
     $metable->setMeta('data', new MyValueObject(123));

+HMAC verification is generally sufficient for preventing PHP object injection attacks, but it possible to further restrict what can be unserialized by specifying an array or class name in the ``metable.serializableHandlerAllowedClasses`` config in the ``config/metable.php`` file.

-.. note:: The ``Plank\Metable\DataType\SerializeHandler`` class should always be the last entry the ``config/metable.php`` datatypes array, as it will accept data of any type, causing any handlers below it to be ignored.
+.. note:: The ``Plank\Metable\DataType\SignedSerializeHandler`` class should generally be the last entry the ``config/metable.php`` datatypes array, as it will accept data of any type, causing any handlers below it to be ignored for serializing new meta values.
+Any handlers defined below it will still be used for unserializing existing meta values.
+This can be used to temporarily provide backwards compatibility for deprecated data types.

 Deprecated
 ----------